>TOPICS

 In the Christian churches, converted Dalits have begun to demand equality in recent years.
 When Dalits convert to Christianity or Islam, they lose all the rights granted to them by the Constitution.
 They have these rights as registered Scheduled Castes (such as quotas for university places and jobs in the civil service) only as Hindus.

-Dalit Christians repeatedly have tried to enter the legal sphere of the registered castes.
+Dalit Christians repeatedly tried to enter the legal sphere of the registered castes.
 But the Hindu-nationalist Indian People’s Party (BJP) opposed in principle any extension of quotas to Dalit converts to Christianity and even more so to Islam.
 Instead, the Hindu nationalist BJP government tries to prevent conversions by all means.
 In addition, they try to take legal action and harassment against mixed marriages between Hindus and Muslims.

 Anti-conversion-law

 That caste Hindus fear the conversion of casteless is not new either.
-Between 1881 and 1941, the Hindu population in Punjab fell from 43.8 percent to 29.1 percent as a result of the conversion of the lower castes and casteless to Islam, Sikhism, or Christianity.
+Between 1881 and 1941, the Hindu population in Punjab fell from 43.8 percent to 29.1 percent as a result of the conversion of the lower castes and Dalits to Islam, Sikhism, or Christianity.
 Hindu reform movements such as Brahmo Samaj or Arya Samaj emerged mainly for this reason.
 It was these movements that first coined the term Hinduism.

 Enemies